ix5/sx-docs/content/docs/building.md

 ## Distributing
 If you want to share the fruits of your labor, you can create compressed flashable .zip files.
-Use `make otapackage` instead of `make`.
+Use `make otapackage` instead of `make systemimage [...]`.
 This will create a flashable zip file in `out/target/product/<device-codename>` named something like `aosp_f8331-ota-eng.hostname-2018-10-19`.
 You can flash this file via `adb sideload` or use a custom recovery like TWRP.

 <!--
 Create the directory `dist_output` and use `make dist DIST_DIR=dist_output -j